They Breathe Remastered

 Sound 8

-They Breathe is a rather strange and unique game that challenges players to steer a frog towards the bottom of a sunken forest.
+They Breathe is a rather strange and unique game that challenges players to steer a frog towards the bottom of an underwater forest.
 It is a straightforward game in terms of visuals, audio, and controls, but hiding beneath its seemingly cute exterior lurks some disturbing elements.
 Players can also complete it in one sitting, but the budget price means it still offers value for money.

-Gameplay: Straightforward, but has some tricks up its sleeve.
+Gameplay: They Breathe is straightforward but has some tricks up its sleeve.

-Sound: Not much music, but the audio adds to the creepy atmosphere of the game
+Sound: While there’s not much music, the audio adds to the game’s creepy atmosphere

 Summary 7.7 Great